 Responsibly sourced and certified kosher, this dark coffee bean comes already coarsely ground, so you don't have to do a single thing other than remember to dunk the beans in some water on Sunday night.

 Kicking Horse is known for its caffeine kick, but that kick also comes with a lot of acidity.
-Cold brew is a great option for this medium roast, with its sweet, chocolaty, and honey notes.
-This arabica whole bean is Fair-trade organic coffee, grown in the Rocky Mountains, and originates from Africa, Central and South America.
+Cold brew is a great option for this medium roast, with its sweet, chocolatey, and honey notes.
+This arabica whole bean is organic and Fairtrade, grown in the Rocky Mountains, and originates from Africa, Central and South America

 This Java Planet bean has notes that are fruity as well as caramelly and chocolatey, so it works both hot and cold.
 These 100% arabica beans are certified organic, Fair Trade, and roasted in small batches for better quality control, as well as to avoid the over roasted or burnt taste that other companies have trademarked.

 Another one that comes entirely ready to consume, Cold Brew Lab Coffee, sends their bags pre-coarsely ground.
 This well-rounded, smooth brew is 100% arabica made of a blend of both medium and dark roasts to achieve a nuanced cup.